 ASSOCIATION; MEMBERSHIP; VOTING

 Section 1.
 Duties.
-Declarant has incorporated or will incorporate under the laws of the Commonwealth of Virginia a non-stock corporation to be known as Westlake at Mill Mount, Phase 2 Homeowners’ Association, Inc., to which shall be delegated the powers of owning, maintaining and administering the (i) Common Area, (ii) Recreational Facilities, and (iii) all easements with respect to the Development, including but not limited to on- or off-site storm water detention and runoff control.
-The Association will be responsible for administering and enforcing the covenants, conditions, restrictions, set forth herein with respect to the improvements on Lots, for collecting and disbursing the assessments and charges created by this Declaration; and for promoting the health, safety, common good and general welfare of the residents of the Property.
+Declarants incorporated under the laws of the Commonwealth of Virginia non-stock corporations known as Westlake at Millmount Homeowners’ Association, Inc. and Westlake at Mill Mount, Phase 2 Homeowners’ Association, Inc. The members of such Associations have voted to merge, with the surviving Association to be known as Westlake at Millmount Homeowners’ Association, Inc., to which shall be delegated the powers of owning, maintaining and administering the (i) Common Area, (ii) Recreational Facilities, and (iii) all easements with respect to the Development, including but not limited to on- or off-site storm water detention and runoff control.
+The Association will be responsible for administering and enforcing the covenants, conditions, and restrictions, set forth herein with respect to the improvements on Lots, for collecting and disbursing the assessments and charges created by this Declaration; and for promoting the health, safety, common good and general welfare of the residents of the Property.

 Section 2.
 Membership.
 Every Owner of a Lot shall be a Class A Member of the Association.
 In addition, Declarant shall be a Class B Member of the Association so long as Declarant owns any Lot or Property until the termination of the Class B Membership at which time the Declarant shall be a Class A Member with respect to any Lot owned by it.
 Membership shall be appurtenant to and may not be separated from ownership of any Lot.
 Ownership of such Lot shall be the sole qualification for membership.